-The Masterclasses of the PIANO ACADEMY EPPAN 2020 will be held by Andrea Bonatta, Pavel Gililov and Lilya Zilberstein.
+The Masterclasses of the PIANO ACADEMY EPPAN 2022 will be held by Dmitri Alexeev, Andrea Bonatta and Yoheved Kaplinsky.
 Participants will take one lesson of 60 minutes with each Professor.
 Different works are requested for the 3 lessons.
 The Masterclasses will take place at the Music School “Leonhard von Call” in Eppan.

 Andrea Bonatta is one of the most prominent Italian pianists and a successful conductor.
 He recorded the complete piano work by Brahms as well as many other CD by Liszt and Schubert getting top critical reviews.
 His book about the piano work by Brahms is considered a milestone in this field.
 He has played in the most prestigious concert halls in the world and has conducted important orchestras in Europe and Asia.
 Bonatta has been jury member at the Cliburn, Rubinstein, Geza Anda, Busoni and many others.
-He is the Artistic Adviser oft he Liszt Competition in Utrecht, Honorary Professor oft he Shanghai Conservatory, founder and director of the Piano Academy Eppan and gives masterclasses at the Talent Music Masters Courses in Brescia.
+He is the Artistic Adviser of the Liszt Competition in Utrecht, Honorary Professor at the Shanghai Conservatory, founder and director of the Piano Academy Eppan and Guest Professor at the Summer Academy Mozarteum in Salzburg.
+He also gives masterclasses at the Talent Music Masters Courses in Brescia.